 This angle certainly paid off.
 Perhaps the best revelation of the ads concerns its digital side.
 The images were not generated by a computer and were rather taken with a conventional camera.

-2,890 clicks in 53 w
+Research: 3,652 clicks in 166 w

 Segment: Neutral, 4-55+

 Comparison Set: 18 similar articles, including: top 100 billboard trends of 2012, work-disruptive car ads, and revamped winter outfit ads.